Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Case Studies

 \subsection{EDoF Maximization for Various Shapes of Transceiver}

 We next study the effect of different rectangular shapes of the transceiver on the system performance and provide indispensable insights for practical implementation.
 Focusing on rectangular plane-based XL-MIMO, we investigate how different rectangular shapes affect EDoF performance, aiming to identify which shape yields the best EDoF performance.
-The variety of configurations and parameters, however, presents significant challenges for new researchers to effectively understand the underlying motivations and formulate viable problems.
+The variety of configurations and parameters, however, presents significant challenges for beginners to effectively understand the underlying motivations and formulate viable problems.

-To tackle this challenge, the agent assists the researchers, especially the new researchers, to model and formulate the optimization problem.
-As illustrated in Fig. \ref{Shape}, by inputting system characteristics and specifying the problems of interest, the agent can adeptly provide the researcher with insightful modeling ideas and comprehensive problem formulation steps.
-For instance, it suggests simulating various rectangular shapes with constant parameters including antenna number and plane area.
-With these guidelines, the researchers can systematically explore different rectangular configurations by adjusting the shape ratio.
-With these guidelines, researchers can be motivated to explore different rectangular configurations by adjusting the shape ratio $0<\alpha \leqslant 1$, uniformly deploying antennas, and calculating EDoF performance for each shape.
+To tackle this challenge, the agent assists the researchers, especially the beginners, in modeling and formulating the optimization problem.
+As shown in Fig. \ref{Shape}, by inputting system characteristics and descriptions of the aimed problems to the agent, the agent can adeptly provide researchers with insightful modeling ideas and comprehensive problem formulation steps.
+For instance, the agent advises to simulate various rectangular shapes with constant parameters including antenna number and plane area.
+With these descriptions, researchers can be motivated to explore different rectangular configurations by adjusting the shape ratio $0<\alpha \leqslant 1$, uniformly deploying antennas, and calculating EDoF performance for each shape.
 Simulation results indicate that a square shape ($\alpha=1$) achieves the maximized EDoF performance.
-This intuitive result can provide vital insights for the practical configuration implementation of next-generation MIMO systems. \textbf{\emph{As demonstrated above, generative AI agent can efficiently facilitate the system modeling and problem formulation, by offering a wealth of insightful ideas and detailed modeling steps, enhancing the efficiency and depth of the research process.}}
+This intuitive result can provide vital insights for the practical configuration implementation of next-generation MIMO systems.
+In this case, generative AI agent can effectively help sort out the key features and important workflows of the intended research problem. \textbf{\emph{As demonstrated above, generative AI agent can efficiently facilitate the system modeling and problem formulation, by offering a wealth of insightful ideas and detailed modeling steps, enhancing the efficiency and depth of the research process.}}